Sir James Nasmyth, 2nd Baronet

 Sir James Nasmyth, 2nd Baronet (c.
-1704 – 4 February 1779), also known as Naesmyth, of Dawyck and Posso, Peebleshire, was a Scottish botanist and politician who sat in the House of Commons between 1732 and 1741.
+1704 – 4 February 1779), also known as Naesmyth, of Dawyck and Posso, Peeblesshire, was a Scottish botanist and politician who sat in the House of Commons between 1732 and 1741.

 Early life

 Nasmyth was the eldest son of Sir James Nasmyth, 1st Baronet, lawyer of Dawyck and Posso, and his wife Barbara Pringle, daughter of Andrew Pringle of Clifton, Roxburgh.

 He succeeded to the baronetcy when his father died in 1720.
 He married Jean Keith, daughter of Thomas Keith.

 Career

 At the 1727 general election, Nasmyth contested Peeblesshire, a seat with about 20 voters which was controlled by the Earls of March.

 He lodged a petition after he was defeated by the sitting Member of Parliament (MP) John Douglas, claiming that the Sheriff of Peebles had been biased.
 The petition was rejected.

 When Douglas died in 1731, Nasmyth contested the seat again at the resulting by-election on 28 April 1732, against the former MP Sir Alexander Murray, Bt.
 By this time William Douglas, 2nd Earl of March had died, and the 3rd Earl was only 6 years old.
 Nasmyth won the seat with the support of the Deputy Sheriff, and Murray's petition was rejected.